Chart of Accounts

 sortable, filterable

-stringThe original classification of an account from the accounting service provider, e.g. Asset.
+stringThe classification of an account in the accounting service, e.g. Asset.

 sortable, filterable